amigavision/amigavision.github.io/docs.md

 The simplest way to do this is to make your own personal collection using the Favorites feature in the launcher.
 They will be stored on the `Saves` drive, and will survive upgrades.

+### My CRT only shows a black *&* white image or no image at all when I launch a game, why? {ntsc-crt}

+Your CRT probably doesn't support PAL at 50hz.

+The AmigaVision launcher itself runs in NTSC instead of PAL, so you can see what you are doing if you have an NTSC-only CRT, but if you want to play a game on an NTSC-only TV — common for US CRT TVs — you have to force it to PAL.

+Start AmigaVision, go to `Options`, then select `Force NTSC` before launching the game you want to play.

+The Amiga is a predominantly PAL system.
+Some games work fine, some work fine but run a bit faster and/or have the music run a bit faster, and some will fail.
+But it's worth a try if you have an NTSC-only CRT.

 ### Should I worry about Amiga viruses? {#viruses}

 In short: No.